-SYSC 6.3.3 R SYSC 6.3.9(1) R SYSC 6.3.10 G Regulation 20(1)(f) A firm is required to carry out regular assessments of the adequacy of its systems and controls to ensure that they manage the money laundering risk effectively.
-Oversight of the implementation of the firm's AML/CTF policies and procedures, including the operation of the risk-based approach, is the responsibility of the MLRO, under delegation from senior management.
+SYSC 6.3.3 R SYSC 6.3.9(1) R SYSC 6.3.10 G 3.33 A firm is required to carry out regular assessments of the adequacy of its systems and controls to ensure that they manage the money laundering risk effectively.
+Oversight of the implementation of the firm's AML/CTF policies and procedures, including the operation of the risk-based approach, is primarily the responsibility of the MLRO, under delegation from senior management.
 He must therefore ensure that appropriate monitoring processes and procedures across the firm are established and maintained.
+Regulation 21(1) 3.34 However, where appropriate with regard to the size and nature of its business, a firm must establish an independent internal audit function with responsibility for: examining and evaluating the adequacy and effectiveness of the policies, controls and procedures adopted by the firm to comply with the requirements of the ML Regulations; making recommendations in relation to those policies, controls and procedures; and monitoring the firm's compliance with those recommendations.
+3.35 Effectiveness of systems and controls is therefore driven by a combination of features, including: